Environmental Policy and Strategy

 Long-term Targets and Measures

-The Olympus Group is fully aware that the recent climate change and ecosystem deterioration, brought about by excessive environmental impact and pollution, is an issue we need to address promptly.
+The Olympus Group is fully aware that the recent environmental pollution, climate change resulting from the human activities, and other impacts on ecosystems are issues we need to address promptly.
 In May 2021, we added "carbon neutral society and circular economy" to the materiality items.
-We also set ambitious targets of achieving carbon neutrality*1 with respect to greenhouse gas emissions from our site operations (Scope 1 and 2*2) by 2030 and using electricity generated 100% from renewable energy for our site operations by 2030.
-In addition, in May 2023, we formulated and announced a target of achieving net zero*3 greenhouse gas emissions throughout the entire supply chain (Scope 1, 2, and 3*2) by 2040.
+We also set ambitious targets of achieving carbon neutrality*1 with respect to greenhouse gas emissions from our site operations (Scope 1 and 2*2) by FY2031 and using electricity generated 100% from renewable energy for our site operations by FY2031.
+In addition, in May 2023, we formulated and announced a target of achieving net zero*3 greenhouse gas emissions throughout the entire supply chain (Scope 1, 2, and 3*2) by FY2040.
+In October, the SBTi certified that the Olympus Group’s net zero target is consistent with the 1.5° C target level specified in the Paris Agreement.

-To achieve this target, we continue to improve production efficiency and implement further energy-saving measures, as well as gradually replacing the energy used in our site operations*4 with renewable energy sources by 2030.
-We are accelerating initiatives to reduce greenhouse gas emissions.
-We also recognize the importance of environmental impact reduction across the supply chain and continuously implement measures to develop environmentally-conscious products, improve logistics efficiency, set voluntary reduction targets in cooperation with suppliers, and support decarbonization initiatives.
+To achieve caron neutrality by FY2031, the entire Olympus Group is working together to improve production processes and implement further energy-saving measures and accelerating initiatives to reduce greenhouse gas emissions including gradually replacing the energy used in our site operations*4 with renewable energy sources and other measures.
+We also recognize the importance of environmental impact reduction across the supply chain and continuously implement measures to develop environmentally-conscious products, improve logistics efficiency, set voluntary greenhouse gas emission reduction targets in cooperation with suppliers, and support decarbonization initiatives in an effort to achieve sustainable business.

 *2 Scope 1: Direct greenhouse gas emissions by combustion of fuels in our sites.